5h33p/student_habits/README.md

 Once the features are preprocessed, we can move on to the next step since this is a regression model and therefore there is no need of scaling the output.

 ## 2.4 Feature Selection
-This section demonstrates the process of **feature selection**, where four different feature selection methods where employed:
+This section demonstrates the process of **feature selection**, where four different feature selection methods were employed:
 - Information Gain
 - Fisher's Score
 - Correlation Coefficient